True HEPA vs. HEPA Filter: What's The Difference?

 Can I Get a HEPA-Type Filter?

-If you get the HEPA-type filter, you know how efficiently your air filtration device is working and if you're getting clean air.
-And if you need to reopen your business during the COVID pandemic, you need to trust that the filter within your air filtration system will efficiently clean the air.
+If you get the True HEPA filter, you know how efficiently your air filtration device is working and if you're getting clean air.
+And to reduce health risks and improve indoor air quality in your business, you need to trust that the filter within your air filtration system will efficiently clean the air.

 Sanalife's True HEPA portable air purifiers have multi-stage air cleaning power to provide the cleanest air possible.
 View our portable True HEPA air purifier systems by visiting sanalifewellness.com/products.